PlaidCloud/website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/persistent-volume-v1.md

 - **scaleIO** (ScaleIOPersistentVolumeSource)

-  ScaleIO represents a ScaleIO persistent volume attached and mounted on Kubernetes nodes.
+  ScaleIO represents a ScaleIO persistent volume attached and mounted on PlaidCloud nodes.

   <a name="ScaleIOPersistentVolumeSource"></a>
   *ScaleIOPersistentVolumeSource represents a persistent ScaleIO volume*